danielbandeir/BeerGo-/README.md

 # BeerGo!
 App developed for solve the problem for Phoebus in Hackathon SolvIEEE it!
 Plus 2019

+# SORRY, BUT THIS PROJECT DON'T HAVE MORE SUPPORT FOR REACT-NATIVE, NOW I'LL DEVELOP THIS PROJECT USING FLUTTER, THANKS!

 ## Description

-Vending machines is the new future, but have one problem, **how we can sell an alcoholic beverage and see if the buyer is a adult person?**.
-Now we havo to develop the visual identity for the product, the solution and the app to solve all with idea that we have.
+Vending machines is the new future, but have one problem, **how can we sell an alcoholic beverage and see if the buyer is a adult person?**.
+Now we have to develop the visual identity for the product, the solution and the app to solve all with idea that we have.
 Let's go!!

 ## Installation

-This project is dveloped using React Native.
+This project was developed using React Native.

 Do the process to instal react-native-cli, node and NPM